 Vehicles should be rented from a commercial rental company when doing so would prove least costly to the College and/or in order to avoid the insurance obligations of using a private vehicle for College business.
 Rented or leased vehicles are not eligible for the Private Vehicle Mileage Reimbursement; however, reimbursement will be made for gasoline, tolls and parking fees.
 The College will not reimburse employees for parking tickets, fines for moving or toll violations, loss due to theft, or for vehicle towing charges.

 When renting a vehicle within the United States, travelers should decline insurance coverage for Damage Waiver (DW), Personal Accident Insurance (PAI), and Supplemental Liability Protection (SLP), from the rental car agency.
 If a vehicle is being rented overseas for business use, compulsory local coverage and physical damage must be purchased.
 Vehicles rented for College business must be rented in the employee’s name with the College’s name and address included on the form in order to have protection under College insurance.

-Travelers involved in an accident in a rental car while on College business should immediately notify the law enforcement authority within the jurisdiction where the accident occurred and the Director of Security and Campus Safety at Bates College (207-786-6254).
+Travelers involved in an accident in a rental car while on College business should immediately notify the law enforcement authority within the jurisdiction where the accident occurred and the Director of Campus Safety at Bates College (207-786-6254).
 The rental car company should be notified in accordance with the rental car company’s requirements.

 Bates Motor Vehicle Policy